Sarvesh Kumari

 The Triggers Behind Social Anxiety

-Certain everyday situations can quietly trigger social anxiety without you even realizing it at first.
+Certain everyday situations can quietly trigger social anxiety without you even realising it at first.
 In these moments, “racing thoughts and anxiety” can build up quickly, making simple interactions feel stressful or uncomfortable.

 You may notice it more in situations like the following: